Accessibility statement for the website tem.fi

 The tem.fi website largely meets the accessibility criteria of the A and AA conformance levels as required by law (Web Content Accessibility Guidelines, WCAG, 2.1).
 However, there are still some accessibility shortcomings on the website.
 The most significant shortcomings are described in detail below.

 An external expert evaluation of the accessibility of the website was carried out in November 2018 as part of the valuation of the websites of other ministries using the same publication platform.
 The detected shortcomings have been fixed.
-A version update was carried out in the publication system in June 2020.
-Accessibility problems detected in the update will be fixed during the autumn 2020.
 Accessibility is considered in the development work of all new features.
 We also regularly observe the accessibility of the actual service using, for example, support programs, and we fix detected content accessibility shortcomings.

 More detailed information about the technical accessibility

 The online service is not yet fully accessible.